MobiGary/Mobirise-Configurable-Bootstrap-Menu/README.md

 v3.3 as detailed in the changelog: https://github.com/MobiGary/Mobirise-Configurable-Bootstrap-Menu/blob/master/CHANGELOG.md

+<b> NOTE: Effective 16/04/21 this Githib repository has been retired and is being kep to historical changelog purposes only.
+The new Githuib repository can be found at xx

 ## <b>Compatibility</b><br>
 This extension works with Mobirise themes based on Bootstrap 4 (AMP not supported).
 It might work on other versions, but no guarantees.